 2015.040.002 Tony Bloom FLUTE ca. 1970-2, ceramic, AFA Collection

 Significant pieces by Albertans were found in the holdings, many created during periods previously unrepresented in the AFA collection: this was truly a gem of mid- to late-century modern Alberta ceramics.
 Tony Bloom’s FLUTE was an incredibly exciting find that was offered by the Chapman’s after the studio visit.
-Found in a drawer, FLUTE was one of Bloom’s earliest explorations of ceramics, as he detailed in his 2015 interview with the AFA.
+Found in a drawer, FLUTE was one of Bloom’s earliest explorations of ceramics.
 Having later examples of Tony’s work in the collection, FLUTE is an incredible addition to the holdings for the purpose of curatorial research and documenting an artist’s career.

 2015.040.010 Toru Hasegawa NARROW NECK VASE, 1968, ceramic, AFA Collection